Mark Oldman: Internship expert

 After graduating from college in 1992, Oldman and friend Samer Hamadeh conceived of and co-authored America's Top 100 Internships, published by the Princeton Review imprint of Random House.
 The book profiled the internship opportunities at such companies as Intel, Boeing, the Wall Street Journal, Walt Disney Studios, Rolling Stone, and MTV.
 In 1994, book made the Boston Globe's best-seller list.
 In 1995, Oldman and Hamadeh wrote The Internship Bible, also published by Random House.
 The book saw 17 editions published between 1995 and 2005.

 Vault.com

 In 1997, Oldman and Hamadeh founded Vault.com, a media company that provides career information by industry and by Fortune 1000 company, as well as rankings of companies and firms.
 He served as president of Vault.com until its sale in 2007 to a private equity firm.
 Along with Hamadeh, Oldman won Crain's "Top Entrepreneur's" award and was included on the Silicon Alley 100 list of influential tech executives.

+Vault.com created what has become the authoritative prestige hierarchy for BigLaw, investment banking, and consulting.
+Its law firm prestige rankings proved so culturally embedded that when the brand was subsumed into a competitor platform in 2021, the backlash forced a full revival two years later.
+Nearly three decades after founding, the Vault 100 still draws rankings data from over 20,000 practicing associates annually.